KnowageLabs/Knowage-Documentation/functionalities-guide/Registry/ka_user_registry.rst

     Editing table cells.

-Moreover, you can add new rows from scratch selecting the “Plus” icon |image335| on the left of the functionality bar (:numref:`functionalitybar`) available at the top of the window.
+Moreover, you can add new rows from scratch selecting the “Plus” icon |image335| on the left of the functionality bar (see next figure) available at the top of the window.
 Insert in each cell the corresponding value: string or number.

 .. _functionalitybar:
 .. figure:: media/image342.png